hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 **QA Manager** - *January 2013 - December 2014*

+ExpertDoc makes a decision support system for first line medical professionals (GP).
+At the time companies that create standalone Medical Device Software, have to adhere to the MDD as well.

+In the beginning my work was building, implementing and maintaining the decision steps for the supported domains.
+Later, when the QMS was to implemented in scope of MDD/93/42/EEC my role was more QA/RA officer.

+_Key achievements and responsibilities_

-Implementation of guideline MDD/93/42/EEC (software as a medical device) processes and certification.
+* Implementation of guideline MDD/93/42/EEC (software as a medical device) processes and certification.
-At the time at ExpertDoc the Medical device software sector was transitioning to more and more stand alone software.
-The MDD became also applicable to Standalone software.
-Together with a consultant I created the QMS according to ISO 13485 (self certified).
-Introduced and implemented workflows for the QMS in Microsoft Sharepoint.
+* Introduced and implemented workflows for the QMS in Microsoft Sharepoint.
+* Implementing domain decision trees

 * {{< urlicon >}} https://www.expertdoc.nl/
 * {{< linkedinicon >}} https://www.linkedin.com/company/expertdoc/